Discovering Predictable Latent Factors for Time Series Forecasting: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{T}{ime} series forecasting is an essential task of data science and machine learning with a wide range of applications, such as financial management, health informatics, weather forecasting, and epidemic prediction.
+\IEEEPARstart{T}{ime} series forecasting is an essential task of data science and machine learning, with broad applications spanning areas like financial management, health informatics, weather forecasting, and epidemic prediction.
 Deep learning has shown its strong ability to model various complex sequential information in many fields, especially for vision and language tasks \cite{DBLP:conf/iccv/Feichtenhofer0M19,DBLP:conf/emnlp/0001DL16,DBLP:conf/nips/VaswaniSPUJGKP17}.
-Even though there are many efforts applying deep learning in time series forecasting, unlike the data in successful deep learning applications, most real-world times series neither contain sufficient information with high-dimensional data nor represent explicit semantic information that can guide the data analysis.
+Even though there are many efforts applying deep learning in time series forecasting, unlike the data in successful deep learning applications, most real-world time series neither contain sufficient information with high-dimensional data nor represent explicit semantic information that can guide the data analysis.
 Therefore, deep learning methods still face critical challenges in time-series forecasting tasks.
-Especially, the regularities of time series could be affected by many exogenous factors that are hardly observable.
-For example, in the financial domain, asset volatility describes the price changes of an asset (e.g., a stock), and its prediction is important in many quantitative strategies.
-The volatility of an asset is affected by massive factors, e.g., the historical price information of the asset, economic factors, and also various events in the markets (that can sometimes be captured by the news), but it is virtually impossible to collect all the relevant events and news.